The Lagrangian description of aperiodic flows: a case study of the Kuroshio Current: Abstract

 \section{Abstract}

-In this article we review several recently developed Lagrangian tools and propose their properly combined use for achieving a detailed description of purely advective transport events in general aperiodic flows.
-In particular, because of the climate impact of ocean transport processes, we illustrate an application on altimeter data sets over the area of the Kuroshio Current.
-First, a global Lagrangian descriptor recently described in \cite{prl} is used on the dataset.
-Over the ocean surface a phase portrait is represented where the geometry of interconnected dynamical systems is visible.
-The organising centres of the flow are located at a glance: hyperbolic points -related to highly dispersive regions- and non-hyperbolic areas that are related to confinement regions.
-The phase portrait picture is very helpful to foresee which transport routes can be deduced from the stable and unstable manifolds of the easily identified {\it distinguished} hyperbolic trajectories (see \cite{chaos}) of the flow.
+This article reviews several recently developed Lagrangian tools and shows how their combined use succeeds in obtaining a detailed description of purely advective transport events in general aperiodic flows.
+In particular, because of the climate impact of ocean transport processes, we illustrate a 2D application on altimeter data sets over the area of the Kuroshio Current, although the proposed techniques are general and applicable to arbitrary time dependent aperiodic flows.
+The first challenge for describing transport in aperiodical time dependent flows is obtaining a representation of the phase portrait where the most relevant dynamical features may be identified.
+This representation is accomplished by using global Lagrangian descriptors that when applied for instance to the altimeter data sets retrieve over the ocean surface a phase portrait where the geometry of interconnected dynamical systems is visible.
+The phase portrait picture is essential because it evinces which transport routes are acting on the whole flow.
+Once these routes are roughly recognised it is possible to complete a detailed description by the direct computation of the finite time stable and unstable manifolds of special hyperbolic trajectories that act as organising centres of the flow.